How Can Technology Help You Reach New Audiences?

 Not only do you have to be calculated in thinking about where this content will eventually land, but you also need to think carefully about the content itself – what message are you trying to convey?

 Who are you trying to reach, and how will you reflect that in the video itself?
+If you have content for several markets with different languages, you have to adapt.
+Translating your videos boosts the chances that your message will be delivered correctly.
 The actors, the locations, and the music might all seem like small things to think about, but they can all play a huge role in how much someone responds to your content.